espresso/espresso/docs/Setup.md

 app.run
 ```

-Or you can setup controllers selectively - controller name are passed as first argument of setup proc
+Or you can setup controllers selectively - controller name are passed as first argument:

 ```ruby
 app = EApp.new